Master Every Run Type: How to Structure Your Training for Speed, Endurance, and Smart Pacing

 Why variety matters – the science behind the run types

-Running is a spectrum of efforts, each tapping a different part of our physiological engine:
+Running happens across a spectrum of efforts, each one tapping into a different aspect of your physiology:

-• Intervals push us into the VO₂‑max zone (≈90‑95% HRmax) for short bursts, stimulating the heart’s stroke volume and improving the ability to use oxygen efficiently.
+• Intervals, These push into the VO₂‑max zone (≈90‑95% HRmax) in short, sharp efforts.
+They tax the heart’s stroke volume and train your body to process oxygen more effectively.

-• Tempo / threshold work sits around the lactate threshold (≈83‑88% VO₂‑max).
-Here we train the body to clear lactate faster, letting us sustain a “comfortably hard” pace for longer.
+• Tempo / threshold, This sits around the lactate threshold (≈83‑88% VO₂‑max).
+You’re teaching your body to handle and clear lactate, so you can hold a “comfortably hard” pace for longer stretches.

 From theory to self‑coaching: building your own training “portfolio”